Table of contents

 Why is my pod not being isolated from network access?

-Why are vulnerabilities not showing up in the vulnerability view?
+Why are vulnerabilities not showing in the vulnerability view?

 See Troubleshooting Runtime Vulnerability Scanning for instructions.